 Week 3.
 Connecting the World, 1918-2014

-Episode seven ‘Education of the Heart‘ looks at personal experiences of friendship and features a reading from the autobiography of Writing Lives author Harry West.
+Episode seven ‘‘ looks at personal experiences of friendship and features a reading from the autobiography of Writing Lives author Harry West.
 Writing Lives authors, Jack Goring (1861) Lottie Martin (1899), Syd Metcalfe (1910) and Harry West (1880), are also discussed in Helen’s accompanying blog ‘Memories of Improvement’ to illustrate both positive and negative aspects of friendship in terms of self-improvement.
 Just as the friendships between the young offenders of Yarmouth Gaol often led to wrong-doing and prison, it was thought that friendship (especially for the young and impressionable) was ‘fraught with danger ‘with the wrong choice of friend having disastrous consequences; it being far safer to confine friendship to family and siblings.
 However, as shown by the personal testaments of Lottie, Harry, Syd and Jack, personal friendships often developed into long-lasting and influential relationships that assisted in their future success.

 Writing Lives involvement with Radio 4 is just one of the ways in which not only our authors, but our student bloggers can gain a wider audience.
 Having a reading from Harry West’s autobiography included in the programme is a great achievement for his student blogger Cleo Chalk.
 Cleo has also secured another coup for Writing Lives by receiving positive feedback from Harry’s relatives, after discovering her posts on Harry on the Writing Lives website.

 Read the Author Blogs by clicking on the links below: